ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

 ### Deploy BlueCompute to IBM Bluemix Container Service using IBM Bluemix Services

 We have also prepared a chart that uses managed database services from the IBM Bluemix catalog instead of local docker containers, to be used when deploying the application on a cluster in the IBM Bluemix Container Service.
-To install this version, please be aware that this will incur a cost in your IBM Bluemix account.
-The services are instantiated with the helm chart, including:
+Please be aware that this will incur a cost in your IBM Bluemix account.
+The following services are instantiated by the helm chart:

 - [Compose for Elasticsearch](https://www.compose.com/databases/elasticsearch) (one instance for the Catalog microservice is created)
 - [IBM Cloudant](https://www.ibm.com/analytics/us/en/technology/cloud-data-services/cloudant/) (a free Lite instance is created for the Customer Microservice)